iex-rs/lithium/README.md

 Lightweight exceptions.

 Lithium provides a custom exception mechanism as an alternative to Rust panics.
-Compared to Rust panics, this mechanism is allocation-free, avoids indirections and RTTI, and hence faster, if less applicable.
+Compared to Rust panics, this mechanism is allocation-free, avoids indirections and RTTI, and is hence faster, if less applicable.

 On nightly, Lithium is more than 2x faster than Rust panics on common `Result`-like usecases.
 See the [benchmark](benches/bench.rs).